-- 37. The calibration of the buffer in the first dimension will depend on the assumptions used to define the stress conditions that a banking group should be able to withstand.
+43. The calibration of the buffer in the first dimension will depend on the assumptions used to define the stress conditions that a banking group should be able to withstand.
 Three fundamental types of stresses should be considered: idiosyncratic stress; market specific stress; and a combination of the two.
-This has the advantage of covering most possible types of scenarios a banking group could face and providing insights into the dynamics of each of these scenarios. - 38.
-Idiosyncratic stress is typically defined by a loss of market confidence in an individual bank or banking group, equivalent to a multi-notch downgrade.
+The combination of the two should not be an automatic addition as there could be many interactions to take into consideration.
+The three types of stress tests have the advantage of covering most possible types of scenarios a banking group could face and of providing insights into the dynamics of each of these scenarios.
+In these three types of stress scenarios, wholesale funding should be divided into financial corporates, large non-financial corporates and small and medium-sized enterprises (SME), including companies in a single person name.
+The speed of reaction of the depositors depends on the strength of their relationships with the institution.

+- 44. Idiosyncratic stress is typically defined by a loss of market confidence in an individual bank or banking group, equivalent to a multi-notch downgrade.
 It is likely to affect all of the institution/the group's funding sources.
 A plausible assumption would be no rollover of unsecured wholesale funding in the acute phase of the stress.
 Secured funding would potentially be less affected than unsecured funding.
 Some outflow of retail funding is likely.
-As well as having an impact upon funding sources, a multi-notch downgrade can trigger demands for collateral and margin from counterparties (for example under the agreed terms of widely accepted documentation), which will have an impact upon the size of the buffer just at the time when it might most be needed. - 39.
-The market-wide stress is typically defined as the simultaneous unavailability of several funding markets, with widespread concerns about the solvency of financial sector firms and uncertainty about or a general decline in the value of financial assets and the impact of economic recession (or slowdown).
+As well as having an impact upon funding sources, a multi-notch downgrade can trigger demands for collateral and margin from counterparties (for example, under the agreed terms of widely accepted documentation), which will have an impact upon the size of the buffer just at the time when it might most be needed.
+Experience has also shown that single name headlines or a sudden loss of market confidence in an institution for instance can have a severe direct effect on the institutions funding situation. - 45.Market-wide stress is typically defined as the simultaneous tightening of available funding in several markets and uncertainty about, or a general decline in, the value of financial assets and the impact of economic recession (or slowdown).
 In a market-wide shock, a general negative impact on the value of marketable assets (as well as on the marketability of some types of assets) should be assumed.
 Wholesale funding (both unsecured and secured, if there is a general lack of trust in financial instruments used to secure funding) should be assumed to decline first and be most affected.
 Wholesale funding outflows should be assumed to consist of a gradual leakage of funds, with a reduction in the maturity profile of the funding available.
 Significant potential liquidity requirements beyond their expected and historic levels from off-balance sheet contingent lines should also be assumed.

 Guideline 2 - Institutions should apply three types of stress scenarios, idiosyncratic, market specific and a combination of the two.
 The core of the idiosyncratic stress should assume no rollover of unsecured wholesale funding and some outflows of retail deposits.
-The market-wide stress should assume a decline in the liquidity value of some assets and deterioration in funding market conditions.
+The marketwide stress should assume a decline in the liquidity value of some assets and deterioration in funding market conditions.

-- 40. Each type of stress should be characterised by specific assumptions. - 41.
-These stress scenarios should be consistent with other bank-wide stress tests to ensure that the entire risk management system is consistent and logically integrated. - 42.For detailed guidance on stress tests' assumptions, please refer to CEBS Guidelines on stress testing4.
+- 46. Each type of stress should be characterised by specific assumptions. - 47.
+These stress scenarios should be consistent with other bank-wide stress tests to ensure that the entire risk management system is consistent and logically integrated. - 48.
+For detailed guidance on stress tests' assumptions, please refer to CEBS's guidelines on stress testing.